codio-content/Crunch-Basics/.guides/content/X-Divided-by-Y-53de.md

 |||challenge

-Write a program that divides X by Y and outputs the result to the nearest whole number.
+Write a program that divides X by Y and outputs the result rounded down to the nearest whole number.

 **You may NOT use the `DIV` instruction** so you will have to figure out a clever way of managing it.